QCaudron/repeater_roundabout/index.md

 Can I arrange a contact beforehand ?
 : Yes, skeds are perfectly okay !
 Arranging your QSO beforehand is perfectly fine.

+Can I use Echolink or Allstar ?
+: You sure can !